Clement-legay/GuacActings/readme.md

   "apiKey": "yourApiKey"
 }
 ```
-Replace "yourStrong(!)Password" with the password you chose in step 2.
+Replace "yourStrong(!)Password" with the password you chose in step 2. <br />
 Replace "yourApiKey" with a strong API key of your choice.

+You can create a second file named appsettings.Development.json to override the configuration for development mode.

 4. Build and run the Docker container for the SQL Server database: